-A person’s teeth look distinctly from one another mainly because they are especially designed to do various things.
+A person’s teeth look distinctly from one another mainly because they are specially designed to do various things.

-- These refer to the eons that are located at the front of the mouth and they come with a sharp biting surface.
-They are mainly used for shearing or cutting food into small and easy-to-chew pieces.
+- Incisors.
+These refer to the eons that are located at the front of the mouth.
+These teeth come with a sharp biting surface.
+They are mainly used for shearing or cutting food into smaller, easier-to-chew pieces.
 There are a total of 8 incisors in both primary and secondary dentitions.

-- These are located at the corners of the dental arches.
-They are described as having pointed and sharp biting surface.
+- Canines.
+These teeth can be found at the corners of the dental arches.
+They are described as having pointed, sharp biting surfaces.
 They are used to tear and grip food.
 There are a total of 4 canine teeth in both primary and secondary dentitions.

-- These come with flat biting surfaces.
+- Premolars or bicuspids.
+These come with flat biting surfaces.
 They are primarily used to tear and crush the foods that we eat.
 These are known to be distinctive to the permanent dentition which comes with a total of 8 molars.

-- These are regarded as the largest of the teeth.
-Molars come with bug and flat biting surface.
-They are mainly used to grind, crush and chew the foods we eat every day.
-In addition, there are a total of 8 molars in the primary dentition and 12 in secondary dentition.
+- Molars.
+These are the largest teeth in the mouth.
+Molars come with big, flat biting surfaces.
+They are mainly used to grind, crush, and chew the foods we eat every day.
+There are a total of 8 molars in the primary dentition and 12 in the secondary dentition.

-Here are some of the vital points you have to know:
+Here are some vital teeth facts to know:

-- There are a total of 32 permanent teeth plus the 4 wisdom teeth
+- There are a total of 32 permanent teeth plus 4 wisdom teeth.

 - The lower incisors are commonly the first teeth to break out when a baby turns six months of age.
-Meanwhile, at the age of 2, all the twenty primary teeth are typically in the mouth.
+Meanwhile, at the age of two, all the 20 primary teeth are typically in the mouth.

 - The first permanent teeth to appear (commonly at approximately six years) are the first four permanent molars located behind the last primary teeth.
 Moreover, the incisors emerge between the age of seven and eight.

 Keeping the mouth in good condition conveys taking care of the gums as well as the teeth.
-This can be done through eating healthy foods, cutting down on excessive sugar consumption, brushing the teeth at least twice per day using fluoride-based toothpaste, flossing and rinsing with fluoride-based and alcoholic-free mouthwash and most importantly visiting the dentist every six months for dental checkups and professional cleaning.
+This can be done through eating healthy foods, cutting down excessive sugar consumption, brushing the teeth at least twice per day using fluoride-based toothpaste, flossing and rinsing with fluoride-based and alcoholic-free mouthwash, and most importantly, visiting the dentist every six months for dental checkups and professional cleanings.

-Taking care of your teeth can definitely aid inhibit tooth decay which only means to say that there is less chance of requiring dental fillings when you visit the dentist.
+Taking care of your teeth can definitely inhibit tooth decay, which only means to say that there is less of a chance of needing dental fillings when you visit the dentist.

-It matters to keep in mind that the mouth is so important.
+It matters to keep in mind that the health of the mouth is important.
+The health of the mouth impacts the health of the body.
 Due to this, you should not take your oral health for granted.